phoenixframework/phoenix/CONTRIBUTING.md

 Code documentation (`@doc`, `@moduledoc`, `@typedoc`) has a special convention: the first paragraph is considered to be a short summary.

-For functions, macros and callbacks say what it will do.
+For functions, macros, and callbacks say what it will do.
 For example write something like:

 ```elixir